 Please note: This class will be on Zoom.
 Zoom login information will be emailed at the time of registration (please check spam / promotions filter).
 Please email [email protected] with any questions.

-There are two Altman Persons of Color Scholarships available given on a first come, first served basis.
+There are two Altman Persons of Color Scholarships available given on a first come, first served basis to students in the United States.
 Please register for no more than one class per month.
 Please notify HVWC immediately if your plans change and you will not be able to attend the class so we can give your space to another student.
 Thank you, in advance, for your cooperation with this.

 Suzanne Parker is a poet, non-fiction writer, editor, and writing teacher/coach.
 Her chapbook, Feed, was a winner of the Sunken Gardens Poetry Chapbook Award and was published in summer 2016 by Tupelo Press.
 Her poetry collection, Viral, was a winner of the Kinereth Gensler Book Award and was published by Alice James Books in Sept.
 2013.
 A sequence of poems from the book was published in Hunger Mountain and was nominated for a Pushcart Prize.
 Viral was a finalist for the Lambda Literary Award in Poetry and was also included on the American Library Association’s Rainbow List of recommended books of 2013.
 She is a winner of the Alice M. Sellars Award from the Academy of American Poets and was a Poetry Fellow at the Prague Summer Seminars.
 Suzanne’s creative non-fiction is published in the travel anthology Something to Declare: Good Lesbian Travel Writing by the Univ. of Wisconsin Press.
 Suzanne serves on the editorial board of Alice James Books.
 She directs the creative writing program at Brookdale Community College in Lincroft, NJ, and is a part of the MFA faculty at Manhattanville College in NY.